 Unfortunately, that does not appear to be true.
-The wheels actually damage quite easily, and are probably the first thing you are going to have to replace.
-Luckily Rimowa will do that for you, since the wheels are covered under their 5-year warranty.
+The wheels actually damage quite easily and are probably the first thing you are going to have to replace.
+Luckily Rimowa will do that for you since the wheels are covered under their 5-year warranty.
 In order to prolong the life of the wheels on your Topas, avoid having them roll on uneven terrain.
 And definitely avoid rolling them off the curb – that might just be the end of them.

 The interior of the suitcase is lined with poly jacquard fabric.
 There are 2 compartments, which are both equipped with the flex-divider system.

 The dividers look really sturdy, and they guarantee that the contents of your suitcase will not budge an inch in transit.
-Well, unless you accidently packed your cat, but that is a completely different problem.
+Well, unless you accidentally packed your cat, but that is a completely different problem.

 Honestly, the inside of this suitcase just oozes luxury.
 The fact that both compartments can be secured with a divider is a huge plus for me, and they make the Topas look more elegant.
 You can open up the suitcase while it’s upright, and nothing will fall out of it – now that is not something you see very often in luggage.

 Another huge benefit of the Rimowa Topas is that it is a zipperless suitcase.
 If you travel a lot, then you already know why this is so beneficial, (if not, then check out my post on zipperless luggage).
-Anyway, suitcases with latch closure system are more secure than those with zippers, as they cannot be easily forced open.
+Anyway, suitcases with a latch closure system are more secure than those with zippers, as they cannot be easily forced open.

-The Topas is also equipped with 2 TSA approved combination locks.
+The Topas is also equipped with 2 TSA-approved combination locks.
 You choose the combination yourself, and the two locks really make the suitcase super-secure.
-And, TSA agents will still be able to open it up safely, if they need to perform a security check (so you won't find it broken when it arrives at the other end).
+And, TSA agents will still be able to open it up safely, if they need to perform a security check (so you won’t find it broken when it arrives at the other end).

 If you frequently fly to the United States, this is a huge benefit.
-If the agents choose to inspect your luggage, they’ll open it any way they can, which is why you should always choose luggage with a TSA approved lock.
+If the agents choose to inspect your luggage, they’ll open it any way they can, which is why you should always choose luggage with a TSA-approved lock.
 With other locks, they have to forcefully open your suitcase, and that could damage it beyond repair.